adam-gaia/starship-profiles/README.md

 ## Usage

 1. Create a '~/.config/starship/profiles.toml', that defines a list of profiles.
 Each profile contains a name and a list of patterns that trigger the profile.
-1. Invoke the wrapper provided in this repo, `starship-profiles`, in place of `starship`.
+1. Invoke the wrapper provided in this repo (also called `starship`) in place of the real `starship`.

 Take this profiles.toml for example: